Welcome to Leaseable!

 No one is off limits!
 Share your Google calendar and add calendars of anyone across the organization.
 Because we work remotely, we err towards more meetings than not.
 Allow folks to opt out rather than opt in.
 But before you schedule, ask yourself if everyone you’re inviting needs to be there … or even if you can just handle the issue during a quick Slack with a colleague.

 A startup’s work is never done, but that doesn’t mean we work all the time.
 Most of our employees start their day between 8-10am, and many have a standard 40-hour work week.
 We recognize that everyone is different, so staying flexible is important.
 By collaborating with your team, you can tailor your schedule to meet specific demands.
 Keep in mind time zone differences.
-We are on a semimonthly payroll schedule which can be found here.
+We are on a semimonthly payroll schedule.

 MAKE REMOTE WORK